 - Occasionally, ask students to prepare 10-minute speeches, then subsequently, reduce the speech to the 7-minute contest limit.
 This technique helps students become selective about information, issues and support materials. - Conduct tag team drills where one student begins a speech and, as the presentation progresses, others intervene.
 After one student presents the introduction and topic, the next student picks up with three points of analysis, another must develop the points, and finally another offers the conclusion.
 This exercise sharpens students' listening skills. - Instruct the students on following through with gestures, and on keeping their hand gestures within the "gesture zone" between waist, chin and shoulders.
 Videotape each student speaking.
 Then turn off the sound and replay the footage, having the students focus their attention on the nonverbal aspects of their speeches.
 If the student chooses to speak with a notecard, the videotape can be very valuable in allowing the contestant to evaluate his or her use of the card.
 The card should never pose as a barrier.
-It should be held waist-high for ease and subtlety in retrieving information. - Video is a great way to evaluate effective movement during a speech.
+It should be held waisthigh for ease and subtlety in retrieving information.
+A fun way to address the over-use of gesturing with a certain hand is to tie that hand behind the student's back and create an awareness of this habit. - Video is a great way to evaluate effective movement during a speech.
 Speakers should move with purpose, taking steps only when justified by the content of the speech. (i.e., transitions generally call for steps to the right or left, with a return to the speaker's place of origin for the conclusion.) - One way to help students realize what they need to improve is to let them see themselves in action.
-If videotape equipment is available to you, take advantage of it!
+Take advantage of videoing speeches.
 There is no faster way to help a speaker improve.
 Also, just listening to the audio will allow students to become aware of distracting speech mannerisms vocal pauses, repetition, rate and to test the effectiveness of their organization.
 Another option is to use a full-length mirror.
 Encourage students to evaluate their own delivery skills.